 GER 454 DRAMA AND DRAMATIC TRADITION (4 credits)

 Explores drama as an enduring art form and looks at the essential characteristics of a dramatic work.
-Examines some of the most significant works and dramatic forms of the 18th, 19th, 20th and 21st centuries.
+Examines significant works from the Middle Ages to the present.
 Discusses drama as an art form that depends on and challenges tradition within German and Austrian cultural history.
 Prerequisite: GER 301 or consent of the instructor.
 (AY)

 GER 455 GERMAN NARRATIVE (4 credits)